Oneflow-Inc/libai/docs/source/tutorials/Train and Eval Command Line.md

 ### Training & Partial Evaluation

-If the test dataset costs a lot of time, you can set `train.evaluation.eval_iter=20` in your `config.py` or in the command line, it will run 20 steps for only part of the test dataset in testing for fast eval:
+If the evaluation process is time consuming, you can set the parameter `train.evaluation.eval_iter` in your `config.py` to a smaller number such as 20, which can make the evaluation process faster by only using part of the testset.
+You can also set the parameter by the command line directly :

-> NOTE: the eval metric will be calculated in partly testing dataset
+> NOTE: the eval metric will be calculated by part of testing dataset

 ```shell
 bash tools/train.sh \